Stephanie L Flout

 Background

-Stephanie is a fourth year Marketing PhD candidate, specializing in consumer behavior at The Ohio State University’s Fisher College of Business.
-Stephanie's research interests include person & brand perceptions, Artificial Intelligence (AI), consumer minimalism, aesthetics, and brand communication.
+Stephanie is a fifth year Marketing PhD candidate, specializing in consumer behavior at The Ohio State University’s Fisher College of Business.
+She is currently on the academic job market for 2024.
+Stephanie's research interests include: Aesthetics, Consumer Inference, Artificial Intelligence (AI), and Person Perception.
+Stephanie's research on consumer minimalism has been presented at the Association for Consumer Research annual conference, the Society for Consumer Psychology annual conference, and the Mittelstaedt & Gentry Doctoral Symposium.

-She holds a Bachelor of Arts in Political Science and a Bachelor of Arts in French & International Economics from the University of Kentucky as well as a MBA and Master of Arts in Arts Administration from the University of Cincinnati.
+Stephanie holds dual Bachelor of Arts degrees, in Political Science and in French & International Economics, from the University of Kentucky as well as dual Masters Degrees, a Master of Business Administration (MBA) and MA in Arts Administration, from the University of Cincinnati.

 Advisor